 The Ag PACE Fund is a special revenue fund and uses the modified accrual basis of accounting.
-The basic financial statements include the balance sheets and the statements of revenues, expenditures and changes in fund balance.
+The basic financial statements include the balance sheets and the statements of revenues, expenditures and changes in fund balances.
 The balance sheet provides readers the assets and liabilities of the Ag PACE Fund, with the differences between the two reported as fund balance.
-The statements of revenues, expenditures and changes in fund balance identifies the operating performances of the Ag PACE Fund for the year.
+The statement of revenues, expenditures and changes in fund balance identifies the operating performances of the Ag PACE Fund for the year.

-CONDENSED BALANCE SHEETS JUNE 30, 2013, 2012 AND 2011
+CONDENSED BALANCE SHEETS June 30, 2014, 2013 AND 2012